Sign In / Sign Out

 In 2005 Gillmor left the Mercury News to work on grassroots media projects, including Bayosphere, a for-profit citizen-media effort that did not achieve critical mass and was eventually sold.
 He counts that failure as by far the most valuable learning experience of his career.

-Gillmor continues to write in blogs and other media, including a weekly column for the Guardian.
+Gillmor continues to write in blogs and other media, including Backchannel and the Atlantic.
 He speaks frequently at conferences and major universities around the world on media and technology topics.
 For that purpose, he has traveled to Europe, Asia, Africa and South America, including several trips sponsored by the U.S. State Department.

-A member of Investigative Reporters & Editors, Gillmor serves on boards of directors or advisory boards for several media-related nonprofits including the California First Amendment Coalition, the Knight New Media Center at USC and UC-Berkeley, Global Voices Online and NewsTrust.
+A member of Investigative Reporters & Editors, Gillmor serves on boards of directors or advisory boards for several media-related nonprofits including the California First Amendment Coalition and the Global Editors Network.
 Before starting his journalism career, Gillmor was a professional musician.